• Skip to primary navigation

 • If you can't find Madras curry powder, substitute with any yellow curry powder blend.

 • Substitute coconut milk with regular milk, coconut soda like Coco Rico, or coconut water.
-Feel free to use a blend of these as well.
+The soup will just be less creamy than if you use full-fat coconut milk or coconut cream.

 • For a less spicy Ca Ri Ga, start with half the curry powder.
 You can also use half Madras curry powder, half regular curry powder.
 Adjust to your liking.